chrisdecrypted/Algorithms-in-JavaScript/caching.md

 // We can also replace arguments with (...args) to allow for multiple values to be passed through.
 ```

 With simple functions like `n * 10`, the space-time complexity does not drastically change.
 Beyond the optimization of **cache vs no cache**, there is little difference in performance in these versions of code.
-However when more complex functions start being passed is where we are able to see the benefits.
+However when more complex (time expensive) functions start being passed is where we are able to see the benefits.